 Gokurakubashi station address: https://maps.app.goo.gl/eEyJVx36mds1GutJ9

 Next, move to the cable car area from Gokurakubashi station to Koyasan station.
-This was a quite interesting experience for me, very similar to the way to go to Hozan-ji temple that I wrote about in previous posts (you can review it at THIS).
+This was a quite interesting experience for me, very similar to the way to go to Hozan-ji temple that I wrote about in previous posts (you can review it at HERE).

 Furthermore, after arriving at Koyasan station, I had to take the bus from Koyasan station and continue going up to the top of the mountain.
 There will be two buses going in two different directions, but don't worry, you can go in either direction, because either way we will return to the other direction to visit other places.